Data Migration: How to Get the Most Out of Snowflake POC16.02.2021

 To get yourself familiar with the new platform, you should try some of its features first-hand.
-When you are accesing the Snowflake Data Cloud, you can choose from many options.
+When you are accessing the Snowflake Data Cloud, you can choose from many options.

 For starters, you absolutely need to check for yourself Snowflake’s ability to scale to any volume of data and any number of users.
 May we add a little warning here.
 Snowflake can turn out to be blazingly fast in comparison to your old setup.
 As a result, when organizations start testing some of their queries that require hours, maybe even days to return the results, they feel perplexed when suddenly that same thing happens in just seconds.
 Therefore, the first response we get is – it doesn’t work.
 But it does and this is where its greatness just starts.

 Furthermore, you can utilize some semi-structured data.
 You can create multiple data copies by using the simple “clone” command.
 Access historical data with the “time travel” feature or see how easy it is to automatically ingest streaming data with Snowpipe and make it immediately accessible to the users.

-And last but certainly not least, you should definitely not skip learning about the modern way to share and monetise your data with Snowflake’s data sharing capabilities.
+And last but certainly not least, you should definitely not skip learning about the modern way to share and monetize your data with Snowflake’s data sharing capabilities.
 By using them, you can empower your insights with the data sources available on the Snowflake Data Marketplace.

 Free Snowflake Data Cloud Test Drive